nextbreakpoint/NextFractal/README.md

     git clone https://github.com/nextbreakpoint/nextfractal.git

-Install Eclipse Temurin 21 JDK and configure environment variable JAVA_HOME if needed.
+Install Eclipse Temurin 22 JDK and configure the environment variable JAVA_HOME if needed.
 Install Apache Ant 1.10 and Apache Maven 3.9.
 Install Xcode and the development command line tools (only for Mac).

 Make sure that the toolchains file contains the correct path of the JDK for you operating system.
 Make sure that both ant and mvn commands are present in the command path.